Note: This article is part two of a series. Read part one here.

 Trade Weaponization

 To be clear, our adversaries do have economic weaknesses.
 However, they are not as severe as ours.
-Besides the former buying oil from Iran, Central Asia, and temporarily Venezuela and the Arab countries, plus developing the China-Pakistan Economic Corridor from Xinjiang to the port of Gwadar to bypass the Strait of Malacca, the only indispensable economic reliance China and Russia have is on each other.
+Besides the former buying oil from Iran, Central Asia, and temporarily Venezuela and the Arab countries, plus developing the China-Pakistan Economic Corridor from Xinjiang to the port of Gwadar to in the future bypass the Strait of Malacca, the only indispensable economic reliance China and Russia have is on each other.
 Moscow needs Beijing for advanced microelectronics, engines and machining tools for weapons.
 Per former Secretary of State Antony Blinken, around 90% and 70% of such imports in 2023 came from China.
 Russia has progressively begun to shift from Western components for its weapons to Chinese ones, as evidenced by the Banderol drone-launched cruise missile.

 Also in the realm of self-sufficiency, China is pushing for food security, stockpiling soybeans and shifting sourcing from the U.S. and Brazil to domestic farms, breeding corn and soybeans with high protein composition and resistance to pests.
 As of 2025, soybean meal now comprises only 13.4% of grain products consumed by livestock in the PRC, while only 2.65 million metric tons of corn was imported in 2025 vs. ~30 million in 2023.

-Digital Infrastructure Disruptions
+Digital and Physical Infrastructure Disruptions

 Russia

 Meanwhile, neutral Ireland relies on the Royal Navy, currently with only three Astute-class SSNs ready for deployment, to defend undersea cables from Russian submarines.
 To prevent resource overlap between operations in Ukraine and preparation for war with NATO, Russia has reestablished the Leningrad Military District separate from the Western MD and begun a major facility buildup on its borders with Finland and the Baltics.
 The new infrastructure will enable the forward deployment of new forces in the near future.
-Russia is utilizing underequipped kontraktniki, prisoners, and cheap drones in Ukraine to save expensive kit, politically-draining conscription, and ~4.5 million reservists for NATO.
+Russia is utilizing underequipped kontraktniki, prisoners, and cheap drones in Ukraine to save expensive kit, politically draining conscription, and ~4.5 million reservists for NATO.
 Tactically, Russia seeks to seize the Suwalki Gap and cut the Baltics from the rest of NATO, strategically placing S-400 SAMs and nuclear-armed Iskander-M SRBMs in Kaliningrad and Belarus to blunt and deter NATO airpower.
 Political destabilization in the Baltics as in Narva will assist a ground offensive.

 Among other actions to prepare for mobilization, the Kremlin has based its primary and secondary schooling around a military curriculum.
 This includes discipline and a class, as reported by The Wall Street Journal, called “Foundations of Security and Defense of the Motherland.”
 The class trains Russian children in psychological warfare, “unity of command,” the use of first-person-view drones, Kalashnikov assault rifles, Dragunov sniper rifles, and RPGs.
 Students are also taught with revisionist history textbooks.
 This mobilization effort will create a force similar in depth to the old Soviet Armed Forces.

 Russia’s industry backed by China’s provision of domestic and Western microelectronics and machine tools alongside nitrocellulose and other propellants is surging.
-Per Frontelligence Insight, 1,118 T-90M/M2 MBTs are to be produced from 2027 to 2029, predominantly from construction but also modernisation from older tank variants.
+Per Frontelligence Insight, 1,118 T-90M/M2 MBTs are to be produced from 2027 to 2029, predominantly from construction but also modernization from older tank variants.
 Meanwhile, approximately 7 million howitzer and mortar shells and rockets were produced in 2025, a number of which could be saved given the Ukraine operation’s access to North Korean munitions.
 In order to dedicate Russia’s native population to the domestic war effort and broader economy, Putin has since 2022 dramatically increased the allowance of Chinese enterprises to develop land in the Far East, establishing five International Advanced Development Zones for China’s own wartime resource extraction powered by Chinese labor.
 China in February 2023 began to refer on its official maps to Russian territories like Vladivostok in their Chinese names, possibly to appease hardline nationalists and/or exaggerate the impact of historical tensions on the alliance.

 China